bitfireAT/davx5-manual/managed_davx5.rst

 * Android Enterprise (recommended)
 * network configuration: fixed URL (QR code)

-* network configuration: unicast DNS
+.. deprecated:: 4.3.10
-* network configuration: Zeroconf (DNS-SD)
+   Network configuration over unicast DNS and Zeroconf (DNS-SD) are considered deprecated and will be removed in the future.

 This configuration is used in the Managed DAVx⁵ UI and for new Managed DAVx⁵ accounts.